Doan-Pham/outfit_compatibility_prediction/README.md

                         The split of the polyvore data (disjoint or nondisjoint)
   --epochs EPOCHS       Number of epochs to train for (default: 10)
 ```
 For example: If you want to run `python main.py` to train model in 15 epochs, with batch size being 30 items.
 Also, you want to get training data from `data.zip` file instead of the extracted folder, and train on the whole dataset.
-You can run the folliwing command:
+You can run the following command:
 ```bash
 python main.py --epochs 15 --batch_size 30 --datazip data.zip --run_real 1
 ```
-**Note**: Training with a large amount of data on your local machien can causes IDE crash due to out-of-memory error.
+**Note**: Training with a large amount of data on your local machine can cause IDE crash due to out-of-memory error.
 You can reduce bacth_size or leave --run_real as 0 (Or use cloud solutions for training model).
 4. After training the model for at least 1 epoch (Or you can download [a pre-trained model here(240 MB)](https://drive.google.com/file/d/1GnA3LGX_bTvWn08k0SPaEzNaxHSSljMn/view?usp=sharing) and extract to the repository directory), You can run the following command to open the demo app.
 This app will apply the parameters from `best_state.pt` to give inferences:
 ```bash
 streamlit run demo_app.py